 KEY TAKE-AWAY: If you’ve developed an amazing product or service for Australian seniors but the experience is complicated, you need to go back to the basics.
 Among other things, engaging a digital marketing agency can help you simplify the process of delivering value to your customers.

 Seniors are good online.
 They can be quite willing to fill out a daunting web form that a younger cohort wouldn’t touch with a barge-pole.
-But you can boost the response rate from seniors online even further when you provide them with a ‘free gift’, something with perceived inherent value.
+But you can boost the response rate from seniors online even further when you provide them with a ‘free gift’.
+Try something with perceived inherent value.

 There are many things you can offer here and it all falls under the banner of lead generation.
 The most common online freebie is an eBook or whitepaper (you will have certainly seen these on your travels).
 Contrary to some opinion eBooks still work, especially in the seniors market.
 I think people just like free stuff.
 All you need to do is make it valuable to your visitors.
 Often that simply means providing a packaged up version of your service offering in the PDF download.
 Website users are often busy and don’t have the time to read your service pages.
 Some will be happy to provide their name and email in exchange for exactly what they are looking for.